lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

   gpiochip2 - 32 lines:
   gpiochip3 - 32 lines:

-Or, if on the BeagleJ-AI.
+Or, if on the BeagleY-AI.

 .. code-block:: bash